nteetor/yonder/docs/content/registermodal.md

     One of `"small"`, `"large"`, or `"xl"` (extra large) specifying whether to shrink or grow the width of the modal, defaults to `NULL`, in which case the width is not adjusted.
+- name: id
+  description: A character string specifying the id to associate with the modal.
 - name: modal
   description: A modal tag element created using `modal()`.
 - name: '...'
   description: |-
     Additional named arguments passed as HTML attributes to the parent element.
-- name: session
-  description: A reactive context, defaults to [getDefaultReactiveDomain()](getdefaultreactivedomain.html).
+inheritParams: updateInput
 sections:
 - title: Example application
   body: |-